dbosak01/sassy/README.md

 ```

-Here is the log for the above report:
+Here is the log for the above program:

 ```